Growing up as a Korean American, I felt conflicted about my dad’s relationship with me.

 Our understanding of our sonship position before God is so central to our faith that J.I.
 Packer, in Knowing God, puts it like this:

 “If you want to judge how well a person understands Christianity, find out how much he makes of the thought of being God’s child, and having God as his Father.
 If this is not the thought that prompts and controls his worship and prayers and his whole outlook on life, it means that he does not understand Christianity very well at all.”

 For a long time, even as a pastor, I did not really understand this truth well at all.
 Even now I still find myself living like an orphan at times.

 But if God could meet me at my lowest with His great love then I can rest knowing I have a Father in heaven who is with me and completely for me whatever may come in the future.

-This blog post was originally published on SOLA Network.
+This blog post was originally published on SOLA Network, shared here with permission.